Canon 100D vs Olympus E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not provide wifi capability.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
+Both the 100D and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The 100D was replaced by the Canon 200D, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Olympus E-M1 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 100D: